-attractiveness of the EU in the aspirants from the monitor and support regional cooperation in SEE, the RCC invested considerable efforts in ensuring that its development agenda resonates with the evolving regional trends and, concomitantly, focuses on the areas where an impact can be ensured and sustained.
-The cooperation and international organisations, civil society and the private sector were invaluable in this regard.
+As a sui-generis organisation mandated to guide, monitor and support regional cooperation in SEE, the RCC invested considerable efforts in ensuring that its development agenda resonates with the evolving regional trends and, concomitantly, focuses on the areas where an impact can be ensured and sustained.
+The cooperation and guidance received from governments, regional and international organisations, civil society and the private sector were invaluable in this regard.